tymscar/tymscar/README.md

-# Hello, I'm Oscar Molnar 👋
+# Hey there, I'm Oscar Molnar 👋

-I am a dedicated Software Developer based in Coventry, UK 🇬🇧.
+I'm a tech enthusiast and software developer based in Coventry, UK 🇬🇧, with a passion for writing code and solving problems.

-I bring my expertise to the classroom as a visiting lecturer in C++ programming for games at Birmingham City University.
+By day, I channel my skills as a Senior Software Engineer at [Glean](https://glean.co), diving into projects that keep me on the cutting edge of tech.

-Prior to my current roles, I served as a Visualisation Engineer for Jaguar Land Rover, and also had an amazing journey with Brandwatch.
+In a past life, I had the privilege of teaching as a visiting lecturer in C++ game programming at Birmingham City University—there’s nothing quite like sharing knowledge and inspiring the next generation of game developers.

-I find joy in writing code, tinkering with *nix computers, immersing myself in video games and capturing the world through photography.
+Previously, I engineered immersive visual experiences at Jaguar Land Rover and tackled challenging projects at Brandwatch.
+Every role has been a quest of its own, adding layers to my developer skillset and fueling my passion for tech.

-My fascination extends to all things science-related.
-If you share a similar interest or just want to geek out, feel free to get in touch with me 💻.
+Beyond work, I'm all about tinkering with *nix systems, taking on coding side quests, leveling up in video games, and capturing the beauty of the world through my camera lens.
+Science fascinates me, and I'm always down to talk shop—whether it's tech, physics, or the latest in game development.

 ### 📬 Get in Touch